 What is it about Hunt for the Wilderpeople that ignores trends, in your mind?

 It takes a lot of Australasian cinema from the 70s and 80s.
-There's a lot of zoom shots, dissolves, cross fades, the character types.
+There are a lot of zoom shots, dissolves, cross fades, the character types.
 Even to have a manhunt is such an old school Kiwi thing.
 All those things we used to love so much when we were young.
 It's a little love letter to that style.

 The ads with the beautiful woman in them were also in the UK.
 I think Americans still get it.
-When I used to see those Flake ads as a kid I used to think they weren't for kids.
+When I used to see those Flake ads as a kid, I used to think they weren't for kids.
 They were naughty ads.
 It's like an adults-only chocolate commercial.
-There's allure and something so romantic.
+There's allure and something that's so romantic.

 Were there any references you had to take out?

 We had a Tupac song at the end of the film in our edit that we knew we would never be able to get because a lot of the music back then is in dispute because of the samples.
 But I just thought it would be cool.

 Tell me about working with Sam Neill.
 What does he do before a take?